History of Serbia in Timeline

 Serbia

 Serbia is a landlocked country in Southeast and Central Europe, situated in the Balkans.
 It shares borders with Hungary, Romania, Bulgaria, North Macedonia, Croatia, Bosnia and Herzegovina, and Montenegro, and claims a border with Albania through Kosovo.
-Its capital and largest city is Belgrade.
-The country has a population of approximately 6.6 million people, excluding Kosovo.
+Its capital and largest city is Belgrade, and the country has a population of approximately 6.6 million, excluding Kosovo.

 1903: House of Karađorđević assumes power

-In 1903, the House of Karađorđević assumed power following the May Overthrow.
+In 1903, the House of Karađorđević, descendants of Karađorđe Petrović, came to power following the May Overthrow.

 In 1904, Politika, the oldest newspaper in the Balkans, was founded.

-In 1912, during the First Balkan War, the Balkan League defeated the Ottoman Empire, enabling territorial expansion of the Kingdom of Serbia into regions of Raška, Kosovo, Metohija, and Vardarian Macedonia.
+In 1912, during the First Balkan War, the Balkan League defeated the Ottoman Empire, enabling the Kingdom of Serbia to expand into regions of Raška, Kosovo, Metohija, and Vardarian Macedonia.

 June 1914: Assassination of Archduke Franz Ferdinand

-On June 28, 1914, Archduke Franz Ferdinand of Austria was assassinated in Sarajevo by Gavrilo Princip, leading to Austria-Hungary declaring war on Serbia.
+On June 28, 1914, Archduke Franz Ferdinand of Austria was assassinated in Sarajevo by Gavrilo Princip, a member of the Young Bosnia organization.

 July 1914: Austria-Hungary declares war on Serbia

-On July 28, 1914, Austria-Hungary declared war on Serbia, setting off World War I.
+On July 28, 1914, Austria-Hungary declared war on Serbia, initiating World War I following the assassination of Archduke Franz Ferdinand.

-The Corfu Declaration was signed on 20 July 1917 on Corfu, a formal agreement between the government-in-exile of the Kingdom of Serbia and the Yugoslav Committee that pledged to unify Kingdom of Serbia and Kingdom of Montenegro with Austria-Hungary's South Slav autonomous crown lands in a post-war Yugoslav state.
+On July 20, 1917, the Corfu Declaration, a formal agreement between the Serbian government-in-exile and the Yugoslav Committee, was signed, pledging to unify the Kingdom of Serbia and the Kingdom of Montenegro with Austria-Hungary's South Slav crown lands into a post-war Yugoslav state.

-On 15 September 1918, the remains of the Serb army returned east and led a final breakthrough through enemy lines, liberating Serbia and defeating Bulgaria and Austria-Hungary.
+On September 15, 1918, the remains of the Serb army led a final breakthrough through enemy lines, liberating Serbia and defeating Bulgaria and Austria-Hungary.

 November 1918: Allied victory in the Balkans